chifarol/Learnings/misc/ubuntu_server_setup.md

 4. Create User and assign password

 ```
-CREATE USER 'wpuser'@'localhost' IDENTIFIED BY 'M83Re930?#yx';
+CREATE USER 'puser'@'localhost' IDENTIFIED BY 'M83Re930?#yx';
-GRANT ALL PRIVILEGES ON *.* TO 'wpuser'@localhost IDENTIFIED BY 'M83Re930?#yx';
+GRANT ALL PRIVILEGES ON *.* TO 'puser'@localhost IDENTIFIED BY 'M83Re930?#yx';
 FLUSH PRIVILEGES;
 ```